gilcrest/diygoapi/README.md

 # go-API-template

-A RESTful API template (built with Go).
+A RESTful API template (built with Go) - work in progress...

 - The goal of this app is to make an example/template of relational database-backed APIs that have characteristics needed to ensure success in a high volume environment.